ABOUT US

 Our Goal

-KMR donates the items from events three (4) local community groups to help Veterans in need:
+KMR donates the items from events to local community groups to help Veterans in need:

 Funds raised by KMR are used to support organizations such as